andre-brunetta/pipedream/docs/docs/code/nodejs/using-data-stores/README.md

 :::tip
 `props` injects variables under `this` scope in components.

-In the above example we essentially instructed that this step needs the data store injected into the `this.store` prop.
+In the above example we essentially instructed that this step needs the data store injected into the `this.data` prop.
 :::

 ## Using the data store